A Japanese Alchemical Chart of the Human Body

 Origins and Transmission

-Although its origins and transmission deserve more study, the Japanese Chart appears to be closely related to a work attributed to Chen Nan (?-1213), a Neidan master belonging to the Southern Lineage (Nanzong) of Internal Alchemy.
+Although its origins and transmission require more study, the Japanese Chart appears to be closely related to a work attributed to Chen Nan (?-1213), a Neidan master who belonged to the Southern Lineage (Nanzong) of Internal Alchemy but created his own system of practice.
 His Cuixu pian (The Emerald Emptiness), which is part of the Xiuzhen shishu (Ten Books on the Cultivation of Reality), contains these verses:

 一轉之功似寶珠,山河宇宙透靈軀。紅蓮葉下藏丹穴,赤水流通九候珠。